Background

 Interaction Rating=Minor Be watchful with this combination.

 Some medications are changed and broken down by the liver.
-Chrysin might decrease how quickly the liver breaks down some medications.
-Taking chrysin along with some medications that are changed by the liver might increase the effects and side effects of some medications.
-Before taking chrysin, talk to your healthcare provider if you take any medications that are changed by the liver.
+Chrysin might change how quickly the liver breaks down these medications.
+This could change the effects and side effects of these medications.

 Medications changed by the liver (Glucuronidated drugs)